data-by-jpark/hr-workforce-analytics/README.md

 # HR Workforce Analytics Project

-This repository contains a two-part HR Workforce Analytics project focused on transforming a raw HR employee dataset into a clean, reliable foundation for workforce insights and exploratory data analysis (EDA).
+This repository contains a two-part HR Workforce Analytics project that transforms a raw HR employee dataset into a clean, reliable foundation for workforce insights, exploratory data analysis (EDA), and ultimately a **Tableau HR Workforce Dashboard**.

-The dataset was sourced from Kaggle and cleaned extensively to resemble a real-world HRIS export.
+The dataset was sourced from Kaggle and cleaned extensively to resemble a real-world HRIS (Human Resources Information System) export.

 ---